 • YouTube Shorts/Videos: Brands can curate and repurpose user-generated content from YouTube Shorts or other short-form videos that feature their products or services.
 For instance, a travel agency might use vacation vlogs that customers have shared.

-• Facebook: Facebook offers opportunities for brands to leverage user-generated video content.
+• Facebook: Facebook offers brands opportunities to leverage user-generated video content.
 For instance, a tech company might run Facebook ads featuring customers’ video testimonials or unboxing videos.

 These various types of UGC ads offer brands diverse ways to engage with their audience, build trust, and leverage their customers’ and influencers’ creativity and experiences.